Effects of Dark Matter on $f$-mode oscillations of Neutron Stars: Results

 We now investigate the effect of DM self-interaction ($G$) in more detail.
 We keep the nuclear parameters fixed to `Hadronic' (see Table~\ref{table:parameters}) and now vary $G$ continuously.
 To check the effect of $G$ on $f$-mode characteristics, we plot the $f$-mode frequencies $f_{1.2M_{\odot}}$, $f_{1.4M_{\odot}}$, $f_{1.6M_{\odot}}$, $f_{1.8M_{\odot}}$, and $f_{2.0M_{\odot}}$, for the $1.2M_{\odot}$ (blue), $1.4M_{\odot}$(orange), $1.6M_{\odot}$(green), $1.8M_{\odot}$(red), and $2.0M_{\odot}$(violet) configurations of DM admixed NS as well as their corresponding damping times $\tau_{1.2M_{\odot}}$, $\tau_{1.4M_{\odot}}$, $\tau_{1.6M_{\odot}}$, $\tau_{1.8M_{\odot}}$, and $\tau_{2.0M_{\odot}}$ as a function of $G$ in~\cref{fig:f_tau_vs_G}.
 The dotted lines indicate the value for the corresponding pure hadronic case for each mass configuration.
 The vertical dash-dotted line represents the value $G=11$ fm$^2$.
 Only for $G$ greater than this value do we get configurations that satisfy the 2-solar-mass constraint.
 The vertical dashed line represents $G=29.8$ fm$^2$ which corresponds to the lower bound on the DM self-interaction cross-section $\sigma/m>0.1$ cm$^2$ coming from astrophysical observations~\cite{Shirke2023b}.
 We observe that we get high (low) frequencies (damping times) for small values of $G$.
-The frequency (damping time) falls (rises) sharply until $G \sim 50$ fm$^2$ and saturates to the pure hadronic NS values beyond $G \sim 100$ fm$^2$.
+The strongest influence of $G$ is in the region $G \lesssim 10$ fm$^2$.
+The frequency (damping time) falls (rises) upto about $G \sim 50$ fm$^2$ and saturates beyond it.
+These numbers are not unique as it depends on the hadronic EoS being used.
+The values here correspond to the `Hadronic' model and are linked to the interaction strength between nucleons via mesons (nucleon-meson coupling).
+The reason for the sharp (decrease) of $f$-mode frequency (damping time) for $G \lesssim 10$ fm$^2$ is because of the sharp increase in the DM particle fraction in this region.
+This can be seen from Fig. 7 of~\cite{Shirke2023b}.
+The DM fraction saturates to zero beyond $ G \gtrsim 50$ fm$^2$ which also explains why the $f$-mode parameters saturate beyond this point.

 To see the effect of $G$ on both $f$ and $\tau$ simultaneously for different mass configurations, we make a scatter plot (see Fig.~\ref{fig:f_vs_tau_diffm}) in the $f-\tau$ plane.
 We show the result for 1.2$M_{\odot}$, 1.4$M_{\odot}$, 1.6$M_{\odot}$, 1.8$M_{\odot}$, and 2$M_{\odot}$ configurations.
 The colors indicate $\log_{10}{(G/\text{fm}^2)}$ as the variation is resolved better on a log scale.
 The points for each configuration lie on a curve marked by solid red lines.
 This is also seen in the case of purely hadronic NSs when the underlying hadronic EoS is varied.